 Best Under $100: Bruichladdich The Classic Laddie

 Bruichladdich is known for releasing some intensely smoky whisky, a signature flavor profile of the Islay region in Scotland, and the core bottling is this rare, unpeated whisky. “[The whisky] absolutely brings some modern, forward-thinking and transparency to the region,” says Stephen Kurpinsky, U.S. brand ambassador for Mr. Black Cold Brew Coffee Liqueur.
 The Classic Laddie is a non-age statement single malt that is light and full of citrus, sweet malted barley, vanilla and honey notes.
-Sip this whisky neat or elevate a simple highball cocktail to new heights.
+Sip this whisky neat or elevate a simple highball cocktail.

 Best Under $50: Bowmore 12 Year Old

 Islay distillery Bowmore claims to have the oldest whisky warehouse in all of Scotland: the No. 1 Vaults.
 In this warehouse, 12-year-old whiskies are matured in a combination of bourbon and sherry casks, resulting in a peated dram that is not overly aggressive.
 “There's certainly enough peat to hang with the rest of the Islay bottles, but it's not a smoke bomb and there are many other layered flavors to discover,” says consulting bartender Gates Otsuji. “[There are flavors of] light honey, ash-dusted tropical fruit, and touches of sherry and vanilla."
 He also adds, "the magic of the Bowmore 12 is that its flavor never settles into one place, but instead keeps dancing around the palate."